GMfatcat/GO_Restful_api/README.md

 ## Roadmap

 I am trying to combine this project with my another geohash project.
 That project can use geohash to find several groups of what3words.
+Combination will be in the `develop` branch.

 - [x] Data Generator
 - [x] SQL Server for Data